majad00/Openwrt_Zyxel_EX3310-T0/README.md

 [![Release](https://img.shields.io/github/v/release/yourusername/zyxel-matrix-wsr30)](https://github.com/majad00/zyxel-matrix/releases/tag/v4.0.0)
 [![Downloads](https://img.shields.io/github/downloads/yourusername/zyxel-matrix-wsr30/total)](https://github.com/majad00/wsr30-openwrt/releases/download/v4.0.0/Zyxel-Matrix-WSR30-v4.1.zip)

-The Zyxel-Matrix, Functional Openwrt Port for DX EX-3301 is developed using Imagebuilder, integrates proprietary utilities that are already available on your router.
+The Zyxel-Matrix, Functional Openwrt Port for DX EX-3301 is developed using Imagebuilder,around the integrates proprietary utilities that are already available on your router.
 The open-source components are distributed under the GPL V2 license.
 👉 Most of the proprietary utilities will remain accessible even after transitioning to the Zyxel-Matrix.
-Users have the flexibility to revert to their original router status at any time.
-Also, updating to the latest Zyxel firmware is possible through LUCI interface of Zyxel-Matrix.
+👉 You have the flexibility to revert to original router status at any time by using Rollback firmware.
+Also, updating to the latest Zyxel firmware is possible through LUCI interface in Zyxel-Matrix.

 ## ✨ Features